lruconfigurationservice/configurationinterface/README.md

 To visit form on Vercel:

+ 1. Go to vercel.com
- 1. Login to the Vercel account running the app (drift@xxxxxx.xx, ask Jonas)
+ 2. Login to the Vercel account running the app (drift@xxxxxx.xx, ask Jonas)
- 2. Go to 'Deployment' tab
+ 3. Go to 'Deployment' tab
- 3. Click 'Visit' button
+ 4. Click 'Visit' button

 To login to the form:
  1. Enter username (see environment variables in Vercel)